Key Takeaways

 DC’s Metro is excellent but has real gaps.
 Rideshare wins in these specific scenarios:

 - Georgetown: No Metro station exists.
 Rideshare is the only non-bus option.
 From downtown, a Lyft runs $8–$14.
-The D6 bus covers the Georgetown-downtown corridor for $2.25 but takes 25–35 minutes.
+The D94 bus — renamed from the old D6 in Metro’s June 2025 Better Bus network overhaul — covers the Georgetown corridor for $2.25 but takes 25–35 minutes.

-- Late night travel: Metro closes at 11 PM on weeknights, 1 AM on weekends.
+- Late night travel: Metrorail closes at midnight Sunday through Thursday and 2 AM on Friday and Saturday nights (WMATA schedules).
 After those hours, rideshare is the default.
 Compare both apps — late-night Lyft often beats Uber by $2–$5 on most routes.

 - Groups with luggage: Metro with luggage during rush hour on crowded cars is impractical.
-For 3+ people with bags from DCA, Lyft XL ($22–$32) is competitive with three Metro fares plus the inconvenience.
+For 3+ people with bags from DCA, Uber XL ($22–$28 plus the airport fee) beats three Metro fares once you price in the hassle.

 - Outer suburban destinations: Bethesda, Arlington, and Alexandria have Metro but their outer neighborhoods do not.
 For addresses more than 0.5 miles from a Metro stop, rideshare avoids a long walk.